 With the help of a Forex margin calculator, you can determine the exact capital amount required to open a trade position based on your Lot size, leverage and currency pair you’re trading.
 With the involvement of leverage in forex trading, it allows traders to control large positions with relatively small deposits.
 The calculator helps by giving the amount required to trade instantly without wasting any time.

 And by the time you learn how to use a forex margin calculator properly, you will be able to make your trade more effectively and manage the risk exposure and maintain a healthy account balance.
-In this block we will know more about what margin is, how it works and how to use a forex margin calculator.
+In this guide, we will cover what margin is, how it works, and how to use a forex margin calculator.

 2. What is a Forex Margin Calculator & How It Works